 Pending statutory changes currently under consideration, the AIMS HS Graduation Requirement and the alternative methods for meeting that requirement will remain in place through December 31, 2016.
 Spring 2014 will be the last time AIMS is administered to sophomores.
 AIMS retesting opportunities will be available for juniors and seniors through Fall 2016.

-Beginning in Spring 2015, students will take the PARCC English Language Arts/Literacy and Mathematics exams.
-Beginning in 2016, if available, PARCC exams scores will be incorporated as a percentage of course grades for courses with standards being assessed.
-The specific courses and percentages have yet to be determined by the State Board of Education.
-Beginning in 2017, the graduation requirements will be based entirely on completion of the minimum course of study and competency requirements, which will incorporate the PARCC exam results.
+Beginning in Spring 2015, students will take a new state exam.
+Beginning in 2016, if available, exam scores will be incorporated as a percentage of course grades for courses with standards being assessed.
+The specific exam, courses, and percentages have yet to be determined by the State Board of Education.
+Beginning in 2017, it is likely that the graduation requirements will be based entirely on completion of the minimum course of study and competency requirements, which will incorporate exam results.

 From a School District or Charter School to another School District or Charter School